AdityaGoyal15/todo-app-services/README.md

 ## Overview

-- ToDo application is a basic version of a task management application.
+- The ToDo application represents a streamlined version of a task management system, meticulously designed with a `microservices architecture` for optimal efficiency and scalability.
-- The application is built using microservices architecture.
-- It has two microservices supporting smooth functionality of the application, `user-service` and `task-service`.
-- Both the services use PostgreSQL as their respective database hosted in a docker container.
-- The services can also be packaged as docker images and pushed to a container registry of choice (e.g. Amazon Elastic Container Registry, Google Artifact Registry, Docker Hub).
-- The project also includes an API collection generated via Insomnia to better understand the functionality of the APIs.
-  APIs have been documented in Swagger as well for the folks who just want to execute and test the backend APIs.
+- At its core, the application comprises two pivotal microservices: `user-service` and `task-service`.
+Each service seamlessly integrates with `Eureka` for dynamic registration and discovery, ensuring robust and flexible service management.
+- Both microservices utilize `PostgreSQL` databases, each housed within its own `Docker` container to ensure isolation and consistency.
+Furthermore, these services can be encapsulated into `Docker images` and effortlessly deployed to a variety of container registries, including `Amazon Elastic Container Registry`, `Google Artifact Registry`, or `Docker Hub`.
+- For developers and integrators, the project features a comprehensive API collection generated via `Insomnia`, providing valuable insights into the API functionalities.
+Additionally, detailed API documentation is available on `Swagger`, offering a user-friendly interface for executing and testing the backend services.

 ## Functional Requirements

-- Users should be able to register themselves by providing an email id.
+- Users can register using their email addresses.
-- Users should be able to create, update, and delete tasks.
+- Users can create, update, and delete tasks.
-- User profiles should have avatars or image URLs.
+- User profiles can feature avatars or image URLs.
-- Include validation to ensure that tasks cannot be created without a title and valid status.
+- Tasks must have a title and a valid status to be created.
-- Tasks should have a title, description, and a status (e.g., "To Do," "In Progress," "Done")
+- Each task includes a title, description, and status (e.g., "To Do," "In Progress," "Done").
-- Users should also be able to view a list of tasks and filter them by status.
-- Implement task sorting and searching capabilities.
+- Users can view, filter, sort, and search through their tasks.
-- Implement task due dates and reminders.
+- Tasks support due dates and reminders.
-- Errors should be handled properly, including sending appropriate error messages and status codes.
+- Proper error handling is implemented, with clear error messages and status codes.

 ## Non-functional Requirements

-- User interactions should be smooth and responsive.
+- The application must provide a smooth and responsive user experience.
-- Ensure that the application is responsive and works well on both desktop and mobile devices.
+- It should be fully responsive, functioning seamlessly on both desktop and mobile devices.
-- Critical parts of your application, such as API endpoints and data validation, should be supported by tests.
+- Essential components, such as API endpoints and data validation, must be tested thoroughly.
-- Basic security measures should be implemented to protect the application from common vulnerabilities.
+- Basic security measures should be in place to safeguard against common vulnerabilities.

 ## Technologies